 Do Stockspot clients need to complete the W-8BEN form?

-There are two ETFs in the Stockspot Model Portfolios that derive income from the United States (U.S).
+There are two ETFs deriving their income from the U.S. in the Stockspot Model Portfolios.
 These include the iShares Emerging Markets ETF (IEM) and iShares Global 100 ETF (IOO).
 There are two ETFs in the Stockspot Sustainable Portfolios that derive income from the U.S. including the BetaShares Global Sustainability Leaders ETF (ETHI) and VanEck Vectors MSCI International Sustainable Equity ETF (ESGI).
 These ETFs are subject to U.S. withholding tax.